 Synthetic turf is low-maintenance.
 It requires no watering, fertilizer, or mowing, which can save you money in the long term.
-And unlike sod, artificial grass gives you a green lawn all year round.
+And unlike sod, artificial grass gives you a green lawn year-round.

 Cost Estimator by Artificial Grass Type